mochoabuilds/-cognition-/README.md

 * Making up for the data set bias that leads to decreased generalization
 * Better understanding how social, economic and legal systems work together to achieve my research goals

+# ACKNOWLEDGEMENTS

+* This work was supported by my immediate family, lovely partner K, close friends and confidants and the open source community.

 # APPENDIX A:  PROOF-OF-CONCEPT

-* Outline area around multiple moving people with a rectangle and count the total number of people inside a building at one time.
+* Outline area around moving people with a rectangle and count their total number inside a building at one time.

 01 Installing Required Packages and Libraries
 * Python